The Harbor – A Culture of Success

 Raised and educated in Aberdeen.
 Weatherwax High School, 1977.

 Executive with FortuneMagazine in the 1940’s.
-Pioneered television advertising for NBC in 1950. — Main Street, November 4, 1953, Ben K. Weatherwax.
+Pioneered television advertising for NBC in 1950 as director of promotions during the early days of television. — Main Street, November 4, 1953, Ben K. Weatherwax.
 Copy provided by Jon Hardy.

 Born, raised and educated in Aberdeen.